 Overnight at the Sea of Galilee.

-Before we leave the Sea of Galilee region on this day, we’ll make sure to make an inspiring visit to Yardenit, the baptismal site located on the banks of the
+In this amazing 8 days evangelicals emphasis, before we leave the Sea of Galilee region on this day, we’ll make sure to make an inspiring visit to Yardenit, the baptismal site located on the banks of the

 Jordan River (if you like to get baptized please let me know before so we will be able to prepare ourselves) and at the southern tip of the Kinneret.
 We’ll turn south and drive along the Jordan Valley as we approach our next destination, which is the ancient city of Beit She’an.
 On the walls of this once-powerful capital of the Decapolis which controlled the gateway to the land of Israel, the Philistines once hung the bodies of King Saul and his three sons, whom they had defeated in battle on the nearby Mount Gilboa.

 We’ll move down the Jordan Valley, sighting the city of Jericho, the most ancient one in the world, and the Mountains of Ammon and Moab in Jordan as we’ll ascend through the Judean Desert to the Holy City of Jerusalem.
 We’ll have our first encounter with the eternal city through a moving first view of both the Old and the New City and the Temple Mount from Mount Scopus.
 We’ll make a point to open our Bibles and read the beautiful verse of transcendence at the gates of the city: “Our feet were standing at your gates, O Jerusalem” (Psalms 122:2) along with other quotes from the book of Psalms about this ascent.